y-oga/Hyper-V-Replica-Cluster/How_to_create_cluster.md

   - Hostname of secondary server
 - SECONDARY_IP_ADDRESS
   - IP address of secondary server
+- DOMAIN
+  - Domain to which 2 host servers belong
+  - If 2 host servers do NOT belong to Windows domain, please input *hyperv.local*.
 - CERT_FILE_PASSWORD
   - Password of certificates for Hyper-V Replica
   - Please set any value